TOPIC: What Is The Best Workout To Increase Speed And Agility?

 When You Are In The Defensive Position:

-If one of your teammates' defenses collapses, it is also very important that you fill in for him until he is able to recover his defense.
+If one of your teammates' defense collapses, it is also important that you fill in for him until he is able to recover his faulty defense.
 All of this requires speed and agility.
 You must react and defend your player closely enough that he cannot get a shot over you, but by doing that, you give him an opportunity to drive to the hoop.
 A good defender would be fast enough to block their path as well.

 Football: